Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 A common culprit for high memory complexity are complex data structures that are passed from the specification to the program, or also inside the program.
-Especially problematic are `struct` types that contain many dynamically-sized arrays.
+`struct` types that contain many dynamically-sized arrays are especially problematic.

 % TODO: which calls exactly? external calls? all of them?